cnweaver/cl_options/README.md

 The generation of this help message is currently very simple, and makes no effort to reflow text, so users are advised to format description strings themselves.

+For short options, it may be desirable to support accepting a value as part of the same argument, without an intervening equals sign, as in

+	# run make with 8 jobs
+	make -j8
+	# compile foo.c, linking against libbar and libbaz
+	$CC foo.c -lbar -lbaz -o foo

+This behavior is supported, but turned off by default.
+To activate it do

+	op.allowsShortValueWithoutEquals(true);

+This covers short options only, as supporting long options would require both more complex parsing and could lead to ambiguities.
+(If 'foo' were an option taking a value and 'foobar' were also an option, how should `--foobar` be interpreted?)